jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

   ![why_microfrontends](/images/microfrontends/feature-different-views.png)

+  From the business point of view, with this approach you are building **"headless business features"** and you have to develop "different heads" in order to provide these features to the final users.

   For instance, in a banking environment, why do you have to develop the account movements view in the main consumer application and you also develop a similar view in the backoffice application or in another application also used by the customers?